skammlade/BioinformaticsTools/README.md

   -headers:     A comma delimited array of column headers to use for subsetting
 			    (e.g. [chromosome,coordinate,sample1,sample3]).

-  -outputFile: 	The output file for the resulting subsetted matrix.
+  -output: 		The output file for the resulting subsetted matrix.
 ```

 Usage: python Main.py <matrix file> <array of column headers> <delimiter used in matrix file>